-Time, once again, for New words to live by.
+Time, once again (though it has been a while), for New words to live by.
 This is a word or phrase not currently in use in the U.S. English lexicon, but might need to be considered.
-Other words, such as obsurd, crumpify, subsus, flib, congressed, and others, can be found by clicking on the tags below.
+Other words, such as obsurd, crumpify, subsus, flib, congressed, tantrumony, and others, can be found by clicking on the tags below.
 Today’s New Word is created by taking two nouns and creating a new word.
 In this instance, the new word does not borrow from the names of the old words, but from their definitions.
-Without further waiting here is the new word: tantrumony.
+Without further waiting here is the new word: slug monkey.

-Most recent new word: furture.
+Most recent new word: clustrophobia.